Couples Counseling

 Couples may pursue counseling for many reasons.
 Some couples might want to improve communication, reduce conflict, or break out of reactive cycles that damage their relationship.
 Others might hope to ease the weight of past hurts or major life transitions that have strained the relationship.
 Many couples simply want to reconnect and learn how to support each other more effectively.

-Couples therapy offers a structured space to slow things down, understand what is happening beneath the surface, and work together with more clarity and compassion.
+Couples therapy offers a structured space to slow things down, understand what is happening beneath the surface, and work together with more understanding and compassion.
 It is not the place to decide who is right or wrong.
-Rather, couples therapy offers partners an opportunity to understand patterns that keep the relationship stuck so that a healthier and more collaborative way of relating can be achieved even when each partner wants different things.
+Rather, it offers partners an opportunity to understand patterns that keep the relationship stuck so that a healthier and more collaborative way of relating can be achieved.

 Together, we work to: